This post may contain affiliate links. Read our disclosure policy here.

 - Bake them for 18 to 20 minutes, until they begin to turn golden brown.
 Flip the slices about 11 to 12 minutes in.

-- Once they reach your liking, remove the baking sheet from the oven and evenly sprinkle with the sea salt.
+- Once the potatoes reach your liking, remove the baking sheet from the oven and evenly sprinkle with the sea salt.

 Thought I’d try these with dinner tonight…., Absolutely loved them ❤️,my 13 month old kept steeling them off my plate lol.
 Will totally make these again and again , quick ,easy … delicious!!
 I’m going to play with some different flavors next time I make these thank you for sharing your recipe